zoff-kollektiv/cifar/README.md

 - `data/pages` Contains the about and report page
 - `data/people` Contains the import of all persons from the google sheet
 - `data/translations` Contains the translations of the people keys

+General site data, such as the twitter/ facebook link or the page title is located in `gatsby-config.js`.

 ### Images